 Country music and Willie Nelson go hand in hand.
-The outlaw country king is one of the biggest names in music, period.
-Between his incredible solo career and supergroup The Highwaymen with Johnny Cash, Waylon Jennings and Kris Kristofferson, Nelson has had quite a colorful life.
+The country legend is one of the biggest names in music (and popular culture), period.
+Between his incredible solo career and supergroup The Highwaymen with Johnny Cash, Waylon Jennings and Kris Kristofferson, Nelson has lived quite a colorful life.

-From hits like "Blue Eyes Crying in the Rain," "Whiskey River," and "Good Hearted Woman," the singer-songwriter has become an inspiration in the country music genre.
+From hits like "Blue Eyes Crying in the Rain," "Whiskey River," "Funny How Time Slips Away" and "Good Hearted Woman," the singer-songwriter has become an inspiration in the country music genre.
 Nelson has also penned timeless classics including Patsy Cline's "Crazy" and Faron Young's "Hello Walls."

 Here are 12 things you might not know about Willie Nelson.